ognis1205/algorithmx-js/README.md

-# Javascript Generalized Algorithm X Implementaion
+# Javascript Generalized Algorithm X Implementation

-This Knuth's Algorithm X implementation is generalized, i.e., all possible constraints problems can be solved with this library with a little additive implementation on your own.
+With this generic Knuth's Algorithm X implementation, all possible constraint problems can be solved by implementing complementaary snipetts.

 ## Usage

-Consider a exact cover problem, s.t., given a tiles, you must cover a floor exactly.
+Consider a exact cover problem, s.t., given a tiles, you must cover a floor without any margin.
 And now you will try this problem with this module.

 First, you must "require" modules:

-    var Utils = require('./utils');
     var Matrix = require('./matrix');
     var Constraint = Matrix.Constraint;
     var Configuration = Matrix.Configuration;